 As an Olah, new immigrant, I have learned new Israeli words, Israeli traits, and classic Israeli reactions daily.
 Even now, five years later, I am still constantly learning new things and finding a deeper appreciation for Israel each and every day.
 Here are a few other Hebrew slang words that every new immigrant needs to know!

 A pretty well-known phrase, but important nonetheless.
 Hutzpah is used to describe someone who has audacity or cheek.
 This isn’t just a word in Israel, but rather a lifestyle.
 In order to survive in Israel, you need to have a little hutzpah and sometimes you need to be just a little pushy.
 So if you’re from the good ‘ol Midwest (like me), step outside of your comfort zone and start pushing a little.
 You’ll be amazed how much faster issues get solved.

 This phrase is hands down my favorite.
 Literally translated as nonsense in juice, it is used as a way to describe something that is total nonsense.
 Like for example, Israeli bureaucracy, which I am sure we can all agree...is total nonsense!

 This means using a connection in your favor.
 (Lidugma (for example), using a personal connection to get a job.)
 I once used this word with my aunt who didn’t realize it was a Hebrew word and wondered how I also knew the word my grandmother uses all the time.

-This word can’t really be translated to English.
+This word can’t really be translated into English from Hebrew.
 It is best translated as precisely or specifically.
-To use it in a sentence you can say davka this chocolate rugelah is better than any others I have tried (which is the best-baked good in Israel, no arguments)!
+To use it in a sentence you can say, "davka this chocolate rugelah is better than any others I have tried".